danielcorin/fastbook_projects/rowing_classifier/README.md

 - One model attempts to identify boat type
 - Another model attempts to classify the rowing technique of the boat (sweep vs scull)

-The notebook has lot's more to read about!
+That notebook has lots more to read about!